aynazadl/aynazadl.github.io/README.md

 <img alt="Headshot" class="align-left" src="https://raw.githubusercontent.com/aynazadl/aynazadl.github.io/6c75cf3f810876e3b67c98f8227b37a08bf29256/DC9E3179-C345-40E9-8A0D-8CE0106DFA7B.JPG" style="width: 220px; padding: 0; margin: 0 24px" />

-<p>I am a PhD student at <a href="https://neuro-team-femto.github.io//">Neuro group @ Femto-st</a>, where I'm working on different psychopysical models on patients with impairments of speech prosody perception in right-hemisphere stroke.
+<p>I am a PhD student at <a href="https://neuro-team-femto.github.io//">Neuro group @ Femto-st</a>, where I'm working on different psychopysical models on patients with impairments of speech prosody perception in right-hemisphere stroke.</p>

 <p>My background is in Statistics and applied Mathematics.
 I have been a Bachelor student at <a href="http://usc.ac.ir/en">University of Science and Culture in Iran</a>, a Master student at <a href="https://mathsinfo.univ-tlse2.fr/plaquette-ismag">University of Toulouse II in France</a>, I did different research internships at <a href="https://crmbm.univ-amu.fr">Center for Magnetic Resonance in Biology and Medicine in Marseille</a>, and in domain of Speech Understanding Analysis at <a href="https://www.archean.tech/archean-labs-en.html">Archean Labs</a>.
 My <a href="./publications.html">research</a> focused on creating a patient’s model through the application of psychopysical models.</p>